Can AP Psychology substitute for Psy 101?

 This is a complicated question.
 Opinions may differ on the value of completing two majors.
-Completing two majors in many cases requires extra time in college which, in turn, adds additional expense.
+Completing two majors in many cases requires extra time in college, which, in turn, adds additional expense.
 Your time and money may be better spent moving forward with course work leading to a Master’s Degree.
-Achieving better grades and “nailing” the GRE would probably lead to a greater likely of achieving graduate school admissions than having a double major.
+Achieving better grades and “nailing” the GRE would probably lead to a greater likelihood of achieving graduate school admissions than having a double major.
 Also, a double major may indicate that you had a hard time making up your mind instead of having a determined focus in one field of study.
 Again, opinions may differ on this subject, ask several faculty members in both departments and then bring what you learned to your Psychology Advisor for further discussion.

 I am a freshman and just finished Psy 101, what are the recommended courses to take next?

 Congratulations on completing Psy 101!
 As a second semester freshman, you may consider psychology courses that do not require completion of Written Communications (RCS 111) as a pre-requisite.
 These courses include: Psy 305 Statistics, and Psy 407 Life-Span Development.
 Please note that the completion of RCS 111 is a pre-req for all major courses, Area of Emphasis, Advanced Topics, and Elective Psychology courses, with the exception of Psy 407.

 Yes!
 Students that successfully complete 16 units per semester as well as 4 or 5 units during each January Interterm can complete all required course work in 3.5 years.
 If interested, your Psychology Advisor will be the best resource in helping you plan this out.

 Can I study abroad?